timothymalcham/learning-journey/README.md

 # Learning Journey

 What I'm working on learning.
-Documenting it here for some reason.
+Documenting it here to see the journey unfold.

 ## THE LIST